CEO Joni Trempala leads Knox Associates, a women-owned company, where she has held numerous leadership roles throughout the past twenty-nine years.

 Her strong beliefs in the power of philanthropy are evidenced through the support provided in helping to honor and remember America’s fallen fire heroes with the National Fallen Firefighters Foundation, and as a member of the foundation’s Partner Council.
 In addition to that effort, she continually seeks opportunities to assist firefighters and their families during tragedies and disasters.

-As many of you are aware, Joni is suffering from kidney disease which drastically impacts every aspect of her quality of life.
-Currently she is receiving dialysis three times a week to keep her kidneys doing their job - and now needs a kidney transplant, which requires a living donor that will provide her with a longer, healthier, and more normal life.
+As many of you are aware, Joni is suffering from kidney disease, which drastically impacts every aspect of her quality of life.
+Currently she is receiving dialysis three times a week to keep her kidneys doing their job—and now needs a kidney transplant, which requires a living donor and will provide her with a longer, healthier and more normal life.

-Statistically, a living donor improves the chances of receiving a transplant which will typically last longer and have better functionality than one obtained from a deceased donor.
-Currently, Joni’s best option is to receive a kidney from a living donor and as you can imagine that is a highly emotional and challenging position to be in as there are more than 100,000 people in the U.S. waiting for a kidney transplant.
+Statistically, a living donor improves the chances of receiving a transplant that will typically last longer and have better functionality than one obtained from a deceased donor.
+Joni’s best option is to receive a kidney from a living donor.
+As you can imagine, that is a highly emotional and challenging position to be in, as more than 100,000 people in the U.S. are waiting for a kidney transplant.

-Please consider sharing Joni’s urgent need for a live kidney donor with your friends, family, civic, and faith-based communities, and even on your social media platforms.
-Being a live donor may not be something you are able to do—but you can still help by sharing the importance of being an organ donor and letting others know how they can add their name to the national registry of donors.
+Please consider sharing Joni’s urgent need for a live kidney donor with your friends, family, civic and faith-based communities, and even on your social media platforms.
+You might not be able to donate a kidney—but you can still help by sharing the importance of being an organ donor and letting others know how they can add their names to the national registry of donors.

 • Most donor surgeries are laparoscopic (through tiny incisions).
 The recuperation period from that surgery is around two weeks.

-• A team of healthcare professionals will evaluate and determine who is eligible to be a living donor and will help those that are interested to understand the risks and benefits and will look out for YOUR best interests.
-Donors for Joni need to have either an O or A blood type.
+• A team of healthcare professionals will evaluate and determine who is eligible to be a living donor, help those who are interested to understand the risks and benefits, and will look out for YOUR best interests.
+Qualified donors do not necessarily need to match Joni’s blood type, based on the possibility of paired kidney exchange.

-It is with great hope and faith that with your assistance, Joni will soon receive a kidney, and that there will also be an increased interest in helping those on the long wait lists for a kidney or other organ donation.
+We’re reaching out to you with great hope and faith that with your assistance, Joni will soon receive a kidney and that there will also be an increased interest in helping those on the long wait lists for a kidney or other organ donation.

 Please consider helping in the quest to locate a live donor.